 Inaccurately identifies use of a non-native eelgrass (Zostera japonica) in Dungeness Bay.
 There are no known instances of this invasive plant in Dungeness Bay.

-A valid assessment of shellfish and wildlife interactions must include the impact of human disturbance caused by at least 4-15 people accessing the site up to 90 days/yr, not simply boat-based disturbance as addressed by the report.
-Flushing distance is much greater in response to humans on the ground (up to 2,400 feet after repeated approaches of humans to Brant foraging on nearby eelgrass; Owens 1977) than boat-based approach (630–1100 feet; Smit and Visser 1993).
+A valid assessment of shellfish and wildlife interactions must include the impact of human disturbance caused by at least 4–15 people accessing the site up to 90 days/yr, not simply boat-based disturbance as addressed by the report.
+Flushing distance is much greater in response to humans on the ground (up to 2,400 feet after repeated approaches of humans to brant foraging on nearby eelgrass; Owens 1977) than boat-based approach (630–1100 feet; Smit and Visser 1993).
 The eastern half of the project area is adjacent to the highest use area for shorebirds and within the highest use area for waterfowl on the Refuge.
 The newly designated boat access will be a hub of activity, and is also within the highest use area for waterfowl.
-Both areas are within flushing distance of important forage resources for Brant.
-Many studies have shown that reoccurring, severe or cumulative disturbance further increases energetic costs to shorebirds and waterfowl and can lead to reduced fitness, decreased productivity or increased mortality rates, particularly during the Spring and Fall migration (Cayford 1993, Davidson and Rothwell 1993, Buchanan 2006).
-In addition, studies have shown that if disturbance is severe or regular enough, Brant will completely abandon preferred sites (Tuite et al 1983, Cayford 1993).
+Both areas are within flushing distance of important forage resources for brant.
+Many studies have shown that reoccurring, severe, or cumulative disturbance further increases energetic costs to shorebirds and waterfowl and can lead to reduced fitness, decreased productivity, or increased mortality rates, particularly during the spring and fall migration (Cayford 1993, Davidson and Rothwell 1993, Buchanan 2006).
+In addition, studies have shown that if disturbance is severe or regular enough, brant will completely abandon preferred sites (Tuite et al 1983, Cayford 1993).

 Assertion: “…we have yet to be provided with any data or evaluation associated with past aquaculture activities that support the conclusions made in the most recent correspondence.”

 Response: No request for a site-specific evaluation of historic aquaculture operations has been received.
-An assessment of historic operations would require site-specific, contemporaneous data on aquaculture practices (e.g. types of aquaculture, # of people on site, date and time of site visits, etc.) that may not exist.
-Distribution and abundance of wildlife during and following active farming as well as other factors that affect wildlife use such as weather, habitat conditions, presence and activity of top predators and the additional levels of human disturbance in the area are also necessary for such an assessment.
+An assessment of historic operations would require site-specific, contemporaneous data on aquaculture practices (e.g., types of aquaculture, number of people on-site, date and time of site visits) that may not exist.
+Distribution and abundance of wildlife during and following active farming as well as other factors that affect wildlife use such as weather, habitat conditions, presence and activity of top predators, and the additional levels of human disturbance in the area are also necessary for such an assessment.
 Without these data, post analysis is unfeasible.

-However, scientific studies specific to species that utilize the Refuge tidelands show that human disturbance especially during the migration and wintering seasons is detrimental to the health and survival of shorebirds and waterfowl (Cayford 1993, Davidson and Rothwell 1993, Owens 1977) and their continued use of the disturbed area (Fox 1993, Tuite et al 1983, Smit and Visser 1993).
-Kelly et al (1996) also shows that two of the Refuge’s most abundant species (Western Sandpiper and Dunlin significantly avoid aquaculture plots.
-Papers showing the sensitivity of shorebirds and waterfowl to human disturbance and the impacts of cumulative and repeat disturbance are also available but were not used in the Confluence Report (Mori et al, 2001, Davidson and Rothwell 1993, Smit and Visser 1993, Owens 1977).
+There are, however, scientific studies that are specific to species that utilize the Refuge tidelands.
+They show that human disturbance, especially during the migration and wintering seasons, is detrimental to the health and survival of shorebirds and waterfowl (Cayford 1993, Davidson and Rothwell 1993, Owens 1977) and to their continued use of the disturbed area (Fox 1993, Tuite et al 1983, Smit and Visser 1993).
+Kelly et al (1996) also shows that two of the Refuge’s most abundant species (Western sandpiper and dunlin) significantly avoid aquaculture plots.
+Papers showing the sensitivity of shorebirds and waterfowl to human disturbance and the impacts of cumulative and repeat disturbance are also available but were not used in the Confluence report (Mori et al. 2001, Davidson and Rothwell 1993, Smit and Visser 1993, Owens 1977).